 F410 French Literature of the Middle Ages (3 cr.)
-P: F307 or consent of the department.
+P: F300 or consent of the instructor.
 Introduction to Old French language and literature.

 F421 Fourth-Year French (3 cr.)
-P: F328 or consent of the department.
+P: F328 or consent of the instructor.
 Advanced work in language with a focus on syntax and the basic principles of French linguistics.

 F428 Seventeenth-Century French Literature (3 cr.)
-P: F307 or consent of the department.
+P: F300 or consent of the instructor.
 Classical writers of prose, poetry, and plays such as Descartes, Pascal, Corneille, Molière, La Fontaine, Racine, Mme. de Lafayette.

 F430 Modern Short Narratives (3 cr.)
-P: F300 or consent of the department.
+P: F300 or consent of the instructor.
 Structural and interdisciplinary approaches to short French narratives of the modern period, 18th century to the present.
 Readings include works of fiction (short stories, tales, etc.) and nonfiction (essays, commentaries, etc.).

 F443 Nineteenth-Century Novel I (3 cr.)
-P: F307 or consent of the department.
+P: F300 or consent of the instructor.
 Stendhal, Balzac, and others.

 F444 Nineteenth-Century Novel II (3 cr.)
-P: F307 or consent of the department.
+P: F300 or consent of the instructor.
 Flaubert, Zola, and others.

 F450 Colloquium in French Studies (2-3 cr.)
-P: F307 or consent of the instructor.
+P: F300 or consent of the instructor.
 Emphasis is on topic, author, or genre.
+It may be taken twice.